sourmash-bio/sourmash_plugin_sketchall/README.md

 for `examples/subdir/2.fa.gz` are saved to `examples/subdir/2.fa.gz.zip`.

-With `-o/--output-directory`, `sketchall` will create a new hierarchy of directories; so, for example,
+With `-o/--output-directory`, `sketchall` will sketch into a new hierarchy of files; so, for example,
 ```shell
 sourmash scripts sketchall examples -o sigs/
 ```